CS-DS-125/125book/source/01-Introduction/WhatIsComputer.rst

    print("Hello, world!")

-And we have even written our first valid Python program!
+And now we have written our first valid Python program!
+It only has a single line and gives a single instruction to the computer, but that fits the definition of a program.
 Our program uses the function ``print()`` along with a string of text of our choosing enclosed in quotes.

+.. admonition:: Check your understanding

+   .. mchoice:: cyu_computer01
+      :answer_a: a part that provides cooling for the rest of the computer.
+      :answer_b: a small chip that executes instructions.
+      :answer_c: a place where data is stored long-term.
+      :answer_d: the box holding the computer.
+      :correct: b
+      :feedback_b: The CPU is the Central Processing Unit, and its primary purpose is to execute instructions.

+      In a computer, the CPU is:

+   .. mchoice:: cyu_computer02
+      :answer_a: code
+      :answer_b: input
+      :answer_c: memory
+      :answer_d: program
+      :answer_e: software
+      :correct: a,d,e
+      :feedback_a: Correct.
+      :feedback_b: "Input" refers to the *data* passed into the computer for the instructions to operate on.
+The instructions themselves are not called "input."
+      :feedback_c: Memory is just where the instructions are held.
+      :feedback_d: Correct.
+      :feedback_e: Correct.

+      A sequence of instructions for a computer can be called (select all that apply):